Local Government Grants Commission

 1. Horizontal Equalisation

-The equalisation component of the financial assistance grants will be allocated to local governing bodies, as far as practicable, on a full horizontal equalization basis as defined by the Local Government (Financial Assistance) Act 1995.
+The equalisation component of the financial assistance grants will be allocated to local governing bodies, as far as practicable, on a full horizontal equalisation basis as defined by the Local Government (Financial Assistance) Act 1995.
 This is a basis that ensures that each local governing body in the State/Territory is able to function by reasonable effort, at a standard not lower than the average standard of other local governing bodies in the State.
 It takes account of differences in the expenditure required by those local governing bodies in the performance of their function and in the capacity of those local governing bodies to raise revenue

 2. Minimum Grant

-The minimum general purpose grant allocation for a local governing body will be not less than the amount to which the local governing body would be entitled if 30% of the total amount of equalization component funds for the State/Territory were allocated on a per capita basis.
+The minimum general purpose grant allocation for a local governing body will be not less than the amount to which the local governing body would be entitled if 30% of the total amount of equalisation component funds for the State/Territory were allocated on a per capita basis.